Snow King celebrates its 80th anniversary with one of the best snow years in a decade.

-Snow King Resort is formed combining the Snow King Inn and Snow King ski area with Manuel Lopez as general manager.
+Snow King Resort forms, combining the Snow King Inn and Snow King ski area with Manuel Lopez as general manager.

 The Ramada Snow King Inn (now the Snow King Resort Hotel), built by Western Standard, opens in its current location.

-Western Standard Corporation of Riverton, Wyoming, purchases the Snow King ski area operation along with 60 acres at the base of the mountain, and secures a lease from the town of Jackson on 27 contiguous acres on the mountain, and a 20-year Forest Service lease on the Snow King ski and recreational area (approximately 375 acres)
+Western Standard Corporation of Riverton, Wyoming, purchases the Snow King ski area operation along with 60 acres at the base of the mountain.
+It secures a lease from the town of Jackson on 27 contiguous acres on the mountain and a 20-year Forest Service lease on the Snow King ski and recreational area (approximately 375 acres).

 The Winter Sports Association begins working to upgrade the single chairlift to a double chair.
 The old cable is replaced with an 8,800-pound track cable and a new break-over tower is constructed for unloading the double chairs.

 Single chairlift carries 8,500 people to the top of Snow King during the 1948 – 1949 season.